alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_075_eng.md

 "Yes" - I closed my paperback and focused on Director Imazawa's words.

 "We're going to do a theatrical work.
-I'd like to ask you to handle the colors."
+I'd like to ask you to handle the colours."

 "Yes!"